 5. Application requirements

 Even when you have done enough research and drafted a college list you are proud of, time may be your final competitor.
 Students remove colleges from their list at the last minute all the time, so don't be surprised to find yourself doing that too.
 This can be caused by being too ambitious and adding more colleges than you can handle, bad time management throughout the summer and fall, or unexpected challenges that hurtle your way.

 To minimize the chance of wasting time spent on half-finished essays you didn't have time to perfect and submit, do some research beforehand to get yourself familiar with the workload you will be dealing with.
 Some colleges have fairly simple applications with only one reusable personal statement and a short supplemental essay, while others may require multiple long essays as well as a plethora of 50-word short response questions.
 Therefore, take the load of application requirements into consideration as you perfect your college list.

 Most colleges offer need-based or need-blind financial aid packages to their students, but sometimes it's just not enough to support your education for four or more years.
 Therefore, you should click into the "Financial Aid" tab on colleges' websites (highlighted in the image below) to calculate your financial costs as another statistic that may influence your decision on applying to the college or not.
 Again, each college has its own tuition fee and financial aid packages.
-As a reference, here is the financial aid calculator for UCLA.
+As a reference, here is the financial aid calculator for California State University.